flaf/miscellaneous/puppet/modules/pxeserver/README.md

 The `ip_reservations` parameter must have the structure above but can be the empty hash `{}` which its default value, ie no IP reservation.

+The `apt_proxy` parameter allows to set a APT proxy in the preseed files.
+If not set, its default value is `''` (an empty string) and no APT proxy is set in this case.

 The remaining parameters concerned Puppet and, for each, the default value is `undef` and you must provide a value.